diek/flaskr_passdata_js/readme.md

 ## Installation

-- Use virtualenv + virtualwrapper  to create a virtual environment for your project.
+- Use virtualenv + virtualwrapper to create a virtual environment for your Flask project.
 If this is unfamiliar I suggest going here. <a href="http://docs.python-guide.org/en/latest/dev/virtualenvs/">Hitchhiker&#39;s Guide to Python: Virtual Environments</a>
 - `$:pip install requirements.txt`

 ## CSV File